in-toto/attestation/spec/predicates/vuln.md

 ## Prerequisites

-The in-toto [attestation] framework and a [Vulnerability scanner tool].
+The in-toto [attestation] framework and a Vulnerability scanner tools such as [Grype](https://github.com/anchore/grype), [Trivy](https://github.com/aquasecurity/trivy) and others.

 ## Use cases